ReforesTree: A Dataset for Estimating Tropical Forest Carbon Stock with Deep Learning and Aerial Imagery: Dataset and Method

 The aboveground biomass (AGB) is calculated using published allometric equations for tropical agro-forestry, namely Eq.\ref{eq1} for fruit trees, including citrus fruits \cite{segura2006}, Eq.\ref{eq2} banana trees \cite{van2002}, Eq.\ref{eq3} for cacao \cite{Yuliasmara2009}, and Eq.\ref{eq4} for shade trees (timber) \cite{Brown1992}.
 These are commonly used in global certification standards.
 The carbon stock is calculated through the standard forest inventory methodology using a root-to-shoot ratio of 22\%, which is standard for dry tropical reforestation sites \cite{MA2019166}.

-\subsection{Data processing and method}
+\subsection{Data Processing and Method}

-The raw data is processed in several steps as seen in Figure~\ref{data_pipeline}.
+The raw data is processed in several steps as seen in Figure 3.
 The goal of this process is to have a machine learning ready dataset that consists of matched drone image of an individual tree with the trees labels, such as AGB value.
+All the drone images have been cropped to fit tightly the boundaries of the field measured areas.
+The details of this cropping process, and the code repository, are in the Appendix.

 Initially the RGB orthomosaics are cut into 4000$\times$4000 tiles and sent through DeepForest, a python package for predicting individual tree crowns from RGB imagery \cite{weinstein2019individual}, fine-tuned on some manually labelled bounding boxes from the sites.
 Afterwards, the bounding boxes containing more than 80\% white were filtered out, e.g. bounding boxes lying on the border of the drone imagery, and manually labeled to banana and non-banana, due to the easily recognizable characteristics of banana trees, resulting in clear bounding boxes of all trees as shown in Figure~\ref{bbox}.